Managing Gems with Bundler: Gemfile, Install, and Update

 Review changes, test thoroughly, then commit.

-Use bundle exec Consistently
+Use bundle exec consistently

 Make it a habit.
 CI pipelines should always use bundle exec.
 Don’t rely on PATH manipulation that might load system gems.